8 Things to Eat and Drink While in Amsterdam

 Poffertjes are small, fluffy pancakes of joy covered in butter and powdered sugar!
 They are a popular treat in the Netherlands and we enjoyed them at Pancakes!
 Amsterdam.
 They are soft, spongy and sweet pancakes that are perfect alongside a cup of coffee.
 Though we recommend getting your poffertjes at Pancakes!
 Amsterdam we are sure you can find them at any pancake restaurant in Amsterdam.

-Ahh raw herring, the ultimate Dutch food in Amsterdam that you must try!
+Ahh raw herring, the ultimate Dutch food in Amsterdam that you must include in your Netherlands itinerary!
 Yes, we took the plunge and ate raw herring as we were told this is the one food to try in Amsterdam.
 We tried it on our last day, so we wouldn’t ruin our appetite in the beginning of our trip.
 Turns out, raw herring is not bad at all.

 Raw herring is a very popular delicacy in Amsterdam.
 In fact, the Dutch have been enjoying raw herring for the last 600 years!
 Raw herring is technically not raw, it is soused, meaning it is laid in salt for a couple of days to ripen.
 It is said that it is best eaten by holding it by the tail and eating it upside down.
 However, when you order raw herring you will generally find it cut into pieces served with onions and pickles – this is how we ate ours.
 Eating raw herring was more about conquering our mind because let’s face it, this is something a lot of cultures (*cough* Americans), are not used to seeing or eating.
 Nevertheless, it is one food you must try in Amsterdam.